NEWS

 I like to see two dates on all prints, unless the prints were all made in the same year as the negative.

-When photographs are framed this information inscribed on the print should be transcribed onto the back of the framed work.
+When photographs are framed the information inscribed on the print should be transcribed onto the back of the framed work.

-This titling and dating information may be written on the front of the print [recto] and covered with the framing overmatt, or on the back of the print [verso].
+This titling and dating information may be written on the front of the print [recto] and covered with the framing overmatt, or on the back of the print [verso] where I recommend using pencil [2B up to 6B] to inscribe the print margin thereby avoiding any risk of through-pressure on the actual image.

-If an artist is deceased, this print year information informs as to whether the print was made under the artist's supervision, or it is a posthumous print.
+If an artist is deceased, this print year information informs as to whether the print was made by the artist /under the artist's supervision, or it is a posthumous print.

 One could make a case for a limited edition when photographs are: